danimal141/20211223-englt/slides.md

 <br />

-In [https://relishapp.com/rspec/rspec-mocks/v/3-6/docs/basics/spies](https://relishapp.com/rspec/rspec-mocks/v/3-6/docs/basics/spies), Spies are described:
+In [rspec-mocks/v/3-6/docs/basics/spies](https://relishapp.com/rspec/rspec-mocks/v/3-6/docs/basics/spies), Spies are described as follows:

-> Message expectations put an example's expectation at the start, before you've invoked the code-under-test.
-Many developers prefer using an act-arrange-assert (or given-when-then) pattern for structuring tests.
-Spies are an alternate type of test double that support this pattern by allowing you to expect that a message has been received after the fact, using have_received.
+> Spies are an alternate type of test double that support this pattern by allowing you to expect that a message has been received after the fact, using have_received.

 ---